kayp/ecs-bluegreen-deployment/README.md

 For this we first deploy the httpd docker image through ECS.
 The Blue green deployment replaces it with the nginx image.
 Detailed instructions to push the images to ECR are available on [AWS ECR userguide](https://docs.aws.amazon.com/AmazonECR/latest/userguide/docker-push-ecr-image.html).
 You can also obtain the commands from ECR page by clicking the [View push commands button](documents/images/Get-PushCommandsFrom-ECR.JPG)

-The commands are generally in the following format.
+The commands are generally in the format shown below.
 The name of container and ECR repo (repo name is ecs-bluegreen here) should match (as of January 2024)

 ```
 ## Dockerfile